 The Cassini Ultraviolet Imaging Spectrograph (UVIS) observes stellar occultations by the rings through two channels: the High Speed Photometer (HSP), and the Far Ultraviolet (FUV) spectrograph.
 The HSP is the primary channel for measuring ring structure because of its fast sampling time of 1 to 8 ms. The sampling time is fixed for the duration of an occultation and was generally selected to be as short as possible within the data volume constraints of the observation time period.
 The sampling time maps directly to the spatial resolution in the ring plane as the rings move in front of the star.
 The FUV channel is used for simultaneous measurements of the UV ring spectral reflectance as well as for imaging the star and rings to facilitate determination of background levels in the HSP data.
-The HSP and FUV have the same spectral bandpass of approximately 110-190 nm (Esposito et al. 2004), while the FUV has 1024 spectral resolution elements and 64 spatial resolution produces much more data than the HSP which is typically operated in a 9-bit compression mode (see below).
+The HSP and FUV have the same spectral bandpass of approximately 110-190 nm (Esposito et al. 2004), while the FUV has 1024 spectral resolution elements and 64 spatial resolution elements along the slit and the HSP is a single detector photometer.
+A single FUV integration produces much more data than the HSP which is typically operated in a 9-bit compression mode (see below).
 The FUV is less sensitive than the HSP and cannot be read out as quickly as the HSP, so it is not used for measurements of ring structure.